 In 1908, the patent office in Kentucky of the USA issued the first wireless telephone.
 After a long journey of evolution, in the mid-1980s, Motorola corporation unveiled the first mobile phone for the general public.
-The “brick” weighing two lbs, at a price tag of $3995, started the modern mobile handset industry.
-In the late 1990s, Nokia took over the leadership position with the aesthetically appealing redesign strategy.
+The “brick” weighing two lbs, and priced at $3995, started the modern mobile handset industry.
+In the late 1990s, Nokia took over leadership with an aesthetically appealing redesign strategy.
 Within a span of 10 years, Nokia’s dominance emerged as unsinkable.

 At the dawn of the 21st century, Steve Jobs rescued Apple with iPod. iPod emerged as an iconic fashion item for enjoying music and videos.
 However, he speculated a short life of the rescue due to the uprising of the smartphone.
-If people can enjoy music and videos on their smartphones, why would they buy an iPod?
+Why would people buy an iPod if they can enjoy music and videos on their smartphones?
 As a survival strategy, Steve embarked on redesigning the smartphone, making it a three-in-one.
 He made the iPhone as a combination of phone, iPod, and internet browser with its mighty iOS.
 He changed the user interface technology core.
 As opposed to a physical keyboard, stylus, and small screen, he adopted a large screen-based, easy-to-use multitouch-centric user interface.

-In comparison to competing products offered by Nokia, Blackberry, Palm, and others, consumers found iPhone far more convenient to use.
+Consumers found iPhone far more convenient to use compared to competing products offered by Nokia, Blackberry, Palm, and others.
 Moreover, iPhone had a strong aesthetic component.
 Hence, customers grabbed it with an aha.
 Furthermore, the willingness to pay for the product was sufficient enough to produce profitable revenue.

 iPhone’s heatwave melted iceberg like competition behemoths